 (1)Training program.
 The RHC/FQHC must do all of the following:

 (i) Initial training in emergency preparedness policies and procedures to all new and existing staff, individuals providing services under arrangement, and volunteers, consistent with their expected roles,

 (ii) Provide emergency preparedness training at least every two years.

 (2)Testing.
 The RHC/FQHC must conduct exercises to test the emergency plan at least every two years(1 per year).
 The RHC/FQHC must do the following:

 (i) Participate in a full-scale exercise that is community-based or when a community-based exercise is not accessible, an individual, facility-based.
 If the RHC/FQHC experiences an actual natural or man-made emergency that requires activation of the emergency plan, the RHC/FQHC is exempt from engaging in a community-based or individual, facility-based full-scale exercise for 1 year following the onset of the actual event.

-(ii) Conduct an additional exercise that may include, but is not limited to following:
+(ii) Conduct an additional exercise every 2 years, opposite the year the full-scale or functional exercise under paragraph (d)(2)(i) of this section is conducted, that may include, but is not limited to following:

 (iii) Analyze the RHC/FQHC’s response to and maintain documentation of all drills, tabletop exercises, and emergency events, and revise the RHC/FQHC’s emergency plan, as needed.